zyteo/go_backend/readme.md

 Confirmed that create and read users work, tested with Postman.

-Added get user by id, email and username.
+Added get user by id, email and username, tested with Postman.

 4 Feb 2023 - Added future plans statement.